nickypro/separability/README.md

 The simple example is:
 ```
 from model import Model
+from activations import prune_and_evaluate
-from activations import prune_and_evaluate, evaluate_all
+from separability.eval import evaluate_all

 # Load and Evaluate Model on Pile and Code